-- Prefabricate as much of the system as is possible in a heated work area. - Store cements and primers in a warmer area when not in use and make sure they remain fluid. - Take special care to remove moisture including ice and snow from the surfaces to be joined. - Ensure that the temperature of the materials to be joined (re: pipe and fittings) is similar. - Use a primer to soften the joining surfaces before applying cement.
-More than one application may be necessary. - Allow a longer cure period before the system is used. - Note: A heat blanket may be used to speed up the set and cure times
+- Prefabricate as much of the system as is possible in a heated work area. - Store cements and primers in a warmer area when not in use and make sure they remain fluid. - Take special care to remove moisture including ice and snow from the surfaces to be joined. - Ensure that the temperature of the materials to be joined (re: pipe and fittings) is similar. - Allow a longer cure period before the system is used.

+Note: A heat blanket may be used to speed up the set and cure times.